The Ultimate Direct Response Facebook Advertising Guide

 For example:

-Campaign – Client (If you are working with more then one client per ad account otherwise you can leave this off) – Campaign Name (this would be the overarching campaign name or product category so that you can group cross-channel performance in GA) – Objective (i.e. engagements or conversions) – Campaign Subset (i.e. product category)
+Campaign – Client (If you are working with more than one client per ad account otherwise you can leave this off) – Campaign Name (this would be the overarching campaign name or product category so that you can group cross-channel performance in GA) – Objective (i.e. engagements or conversions) – Campaign Subset (i.e. product category)

 Example: